robseb/rsyocto/doc/guides/7_customVersions.md

 The other XML file is called "*SocFPGABlueprint.xml*".
 It is used by the `LinuxBootImageFileGenerator` to **define the partition table of the final bootable image**.

-Here it is enabled to change or to add new partitions to the image.
-However, the default configuration already allows to boot an embedded Linux on an *Intel* SoC-FPGA.
+Here it is posibile to change or to add new partitions to the image.
+However, the default configuration already allows to boot an Embedded Linux on an *Intel* SoC-FPGA.
 The **"\*"** is used to select the **dynamic size mode**.
 That means the script will calculate the required file size for inserting the selected files for the partition.

 The offset value defines additional space. **Change the offset value of the partition with the type "*ext3*" (Id.
 2) to increase the free available disk space on the *rootfs*.**